LitiumAB/Education/Developer Education/Tasks/Lucene.Net search/README.md

 We need to extend `IAuthorService` with a method to get all authors and make this mehod avaliable through the API.

-To do this we will be using the [Lucene search engine in Litium](https://docs.litium.com/documentation/architecture/search).
+To do this we will be using the [Lucene.Net search engine in Litium](https://docs.litium.com/documentation/architecture/search).

 1. Add method `List<(Guid, string)> GetAuthors();` to `IAuthorService` to return a list of tuples with id and name of all authors
 1. Inject `Litium.Foundation.Solution` and `Litium.FieldFramework.FieldTemplateService` in `AuthorService`